 - Complete our electronic intake questionnaire either on your computer or mobile device and click “submit.”
 Our form is smart-phone friendly.

 - Your form will come back to us electronically and an attorney will reach back out to you, generally within 24 hours, to set up a time to talk, come in, or to ask additional questions.

 - We require that all potential new clients complete our electronic intake form before scheduling a consultation or speaking with an attorney.
 This allows us to learn a little about your employment situation and the issues involved first.

 - We understand that many employment law issues are time sensitive.
 Our attorneys generally respond to inquiries within 24 hours and sometimes sooner.

-- There is no fee for receiving or completing our intake form and if we schedule a consultation, there is no fee for the consultation either.
+- There is no fee for completing our intake form or for our review of it.